 There are three mandatory coursework assignments:

 2. A 10-15 minute seminar presentation on an assigned topic.
+Students must upload their presentation (Powerpoint or speaker notes) to Canvas.

 3. A 5 minute discussion of a seminar presentation given by another student.